nphorsley59/Noah_Portfolio/README.md

 The three stages outlined above describe the most simplistic modeling approach.
 Additional details and feature descriptions can be found in the PLC_MatrixModel_AdvFunc.txt file included in this repository.

 ### <div align="center">Results</div>

+A matrix model uses matrices to track population growth across age classes (Table 1).
+This model structure allows the user to input age-specific survival and fecundity for more accurate modeling results.

 **Table 1.** A sample of the age matrix dataframe that shows population distribution across age classes.<br />
 ![alt text](https://github.com/nphorsley59/Portfolio/blob/master/Pop_Matrix_Table1.png "Age Matrix")<br />

+In order to account for environmental stochasticity, natural variation is built into each rate based on real data collected in the field.
+As a result, each simulation produces slightly different results (Table 2).

 **Table 2.** A sample of the population growth dataframe that show population growth across simulations.<br />
 ![alt text](https://github.com/nphorsley59/Portfolio/blob/master/Pop_Growth_Table1.png "Population Growth")<br />

+**Figure 1.**